 Associate Professor of Anthropology, College of Liberal Arts

 Areas of Expertise

 Lowland indigenous societies, hunters-gatherers, human rights, anthropology of becoming, Amerindian perspectivism, mass violence, Brazilian cinema, raw art.

 PhD, Institut des Hautes Etudes d'Amérique Latine, Université Paris-III Sorbone Nouvelle

 Jean-Philippe Belleau is a Latin Americanist and a social anthropologist working on Brazil.
-He received his doctorate from the Institut des Hautes Etudes d’Amérique Latine at the Sorbonne University in Paris, France.
-Prior to that, he worked for a decade in human rights and development with the OAS, the United Nations, ADF, UNDP and various NGOs, including Viva Rio and IFES.
-He directed the Human Rights Education Fund in Haiti and was the political adviser to the OAS Chief of Mission in Haiti in 2000.
-He is currently involved in several initiatives against the Belo Monte dam project in the Brazilian Amazon and reconstruction efforts in Haiti.
-He has published on missionaries in Mato Grosso, Brazil, Haiti and mass violence.
-His current ethnographic project explores ethnic identity appropriation.
+Prior to joining UMass Boston, he worked for a decade in human rights and development with the OAS, the United Nations, ADF, UNDP and various NGOs, including Viva Rio and IFES.
+He directed the Human Rights Education Fund in Haiti and was the political adviser to the OAS Chief of Mission in Haiti.
+He is on the editorial board of the Brill book series Studies in Christian Mission.